Nonlinear systems and passivity: feedback control, model reduction, and time discretization

+\Cref{thm:balancing} differs from~\cite[Theorem 3.14]{kawano18-structure} as follows.
+First, in~\cite{kawano18-structure} the cost functional does not contain an output term.
+In turn, the Hamilton--Jacobi--Bellman equation~\eqref{eq:control-hjb} simplifies, and choosing~$y=0$ in our result leads to results similar to~\cite{kawano18-structure}.
+Second, in~\cite{kawano18-structure} the bijectivity assumption on~$\theta$ is not explicitly stated.
+Third, we do not consider \portHamiltonian structure but general passive systems.
+Lastly, \Cref{lem:morse} and \Cref{thm:balancing} do not assume the functions to be $C^\infty$.

+To~\cite{sarkar23-structure}, the differences are the following.
+In~\cite{sarkar23-structure}, three functions are balanced: a generalized controllability function~$\tilde{L}_c$, a generalized observability function~$\tilde{L}_o$, and the energy functional of a \portHamiltonian system, with $\tilde{L}_c$ being transformed to be in the form~$\tfrac12 z\tp z$.
+In our setting,~$\hamc$ plays the role of the generalized observability function, we do not consider a generalized controllability function, and instead of \portHamiltonian systems we consider general passive systems.
+Moreover, as mentioned before, we do not assume smoothness.

-If the system~\eqref{eq:plant} is in coordinates as in \Cref{thm:balancing}, then we say that the system is \emph{semibalanced with respect to $\ham$ and $\hamc$}.
-As in~\cite{kawano18-structure}, we can show that if the system is semibalanced with respect to $\ham$ and $\hamc$, then truncation preserves the \portHamiltonian structure.
+If the system~\eqref{eq:plant} is in coordinates as in \Cref{thm:balancing}, then we say that the system is \emph{semibalanced with respect to~$\ham$ and~$\hamc$}.
+Similar to~\cite{kawano18-structure,sarkar23-structure}, we can show that if the system is semibalanced with respect to~$\ham$ and~$\hamc$, then truncation preserves passivity.